-- Sudden departures of the members of the Board, Senior Management or Key Persons in Control Functions; - The Board or Senior Management overriding or ignoring existing policies and procedures (e.g. code of conduct, conflict of interest); - The Board or Senior Management are unaware of or unable to articulate their own responsibilities or those of their committees; - The Board or Senior Management do not use available information when making decisions; - Inability of the Board or Senior Management to clearly explain the strategy, risks and results to the supervisor; - Lack of awareness by the Board or Senior Management of the culture within the insurer; - Inconsistency between the culture promoted by the Board and the culture within the insurer; - Lack of adequate responses from the Board and Senior Management to developments affecting the insurer; - o No issues are escalated to the Senior Management and/or to the Board; and - Remuneration of Senior Management, Key Persons in Control Functions or major risk-taking staff is not commensurate with their key performance indicators and not in line with the insurer's business and risk strategies or longterm interest of the insurer.
+- o Lack of sufficient information flow within the insurer; and - Lack of staff training on topics such as internal control policies and procedures, compliance with laws and regulations, whistleblowing process, escalation of risks, non-compliance and misconduct issues. - Board, Senior Management and Key Persons in Control Functions: - The insurer appoints or proposes to appoint members of the Board, Senior Management or Key Persons in Control Functions who do not possess the necessary suitability; - High or frequent turn-over of the members of the Board, Senior Management or Key Persons in Control Functions; - Sudden departures of the members of the Board, Senior Management or Key Persons in Control Functions; - The Board or Senior Management overriding or ignoring existing policies and procedures (e.g. code of conduct, conflict of interest); - The Board or Senior Management are unaware of, or unable to articulate their own responsibilities or those of their committees; - The Board or Senior Management ignore, or reject available information when making decisions; - Inability of the Board or Senior Management to clearly explain the strategy, risks and results to the supervisor; - Lack of awareness by the Board or Senior Management of the culture within the insurer; - Inconsistency between the culture promoted by the Board and the culture within the insurer; - Lack of adequate responses from the Board and Senior Management to developments affecting the insurer; - \circ $\,$ Failure to escalate issues to the Senior Management and/or the Board; and - Remuneration of Senior Management, Key Persons in Control Functions or major risk-taking staff is not commensurate with their key performance indicators and not in line with the insurer's business and risk strategies or longterm interest of the insurer. - Board committees: - Lack of effective delegation from the Board to Board committees; - Inappropriate composition of Board committees (for example, members without adequate expertise or sufficient independence); and - Lack of effective lines of reporting to and from Board committees. - Control functions: - Control functions are not adequately resourced (e.g. too few people compared to the size of the company and volume of operations);

-Board committees:

-- Lack of effective delegation from the Board to Board committees; - Inappropriate composition of Board committees (for example, members without adequate expertise or sufficient independence); and - Lack of effective lines of reporting to Board committees.

-Control functions:

-- Control functions are not adequately resourced (e.g. too few people compared to the size of the company and volume of operations); - Lack of independence of control functions, in particular a lack of separation from business functions; - o The head of a control function does not have access to the Board; - The head of the control function's records are non-existent or of poor quality; - o The scope and frequency of internal audit are inadequate; and - o Internal audit recommendations do not align with the internal audit findings.
+- Lack of independence of control functions, in particular a lack of separation from business functions; - Lack of effective reporting lines from the control functions to the Board or its committees; - The head of a control function does not have access to the Board; - The head of the control function's records are non-existent or of poor quality; - o The scope and frequency of internal audits are inadequate; and - o Internal audit recommendations do not align with the internal audit findings. - Other indicators: - Non-compliance with regulatory requirements; - Recurring findings observed by internal or external auditors or supervisors (i.e. repeated failure to resolve observed issues); - Findings and ongoing investigations of other supervisors and/or jurisdictions; - o Lack of cooperation of the insurer with the supervisor; - Undue interference of an owner or another person in the insurer's operations (for example, undue influence of reinsurers over the claims decisions of insurers); - Complaints received are above the norm for similar insurers; and - Whistle-blowing cases are above the norm for similar insurers8.

-• Other indicators:

-- Non-compliance with regulatory requirements; - Recurring findings observed by internal or external auditors or supervisors (i.e. repeated failure to resolve observed issues);

-- Lack of cooperation of the insurer with the supervisor; - o Undue interference of an owner or another person in the insurer's operations; - o Complaints received are above the norm for similar insurers; and - Whistle-blowing cases are above the norm for similar insurers7. - 36.
-In addition, there can be financial indicators of governance-related problems, such as a significant financial loss, or adverse change to an insurer's balance sheet or level of capital cover, that: - is out of line with the experience of the insurer's peers, - was not anticipated or planned for by the insurer's Board and Senior Management, or - which attracts significant adverse market comment or reaction (e.g. in the insurer's share price).
+35. In addition, there can be financial indicators of governance-related problems, such as a significant financial loss, or adverse change to an insurer's balance sheet or level of capital cover, that:

+- Is out of line with the experience of the insurer's peers; - Was not anticipated or planned for by the insurer's Board and Senior Management; or - Attracts significant adverse market comment or reaction (e.g. in the insurer's share price).
-7 However, it is important to note that this disparity does not necessarily reflect poor corporate governance, but may be an indication of insurers having appropriate internal procedures that assist the staff with concerns to blow the whistle.